 Active Group Procedure

-Participants in the Active Group (N = 60) will undergo the same experimental procedures as in Cen et al. (2024).
-After providing informed consent, participants will begin the experiment, which involves three phases: Familiarization, Exploration, and Memory Tests.
+Participants in the Active Group will undergo the same experimental procedures as in Cen et al. (2024).
+After providing informed consent, participants will begin the experiment, which involves three phases: Familiarization, Exploration, and a Memory Test.
+The instructions provided to participants at the beginning of each phase are available in the Supplemental Materials (please see the ‘Supplemental Materials’ folder at https://osf.io/8vpjg/).
+Importantly, participants will not be informed about the Memory Test phase until after the Exploration phase is complete.

 The Familiarization Phase will comprise three trials, and the goal of this phase is to ensure that all participants are comfortable with the navigation controls and the experimental flow.
 Data from this phase will not be analysed.
 On the first trial, participants will progress down the virtual pier, enter an empty room, and leave it at their leisure.
 On trials 2 and 3, participants will experience the same trial structure as in the Exploration Phase (see below).
 On these trials, participants will explore the Cinema and the Bridal Shop (Figure 2A; one room per trial with order counterbalanced).
 After the three familiarization trials are complete, the experimenter will ensure that participants feel comfortable with the controls and answer any questions before progressing to the full Exploration Phase.

 The Exploration Phase will consist of 16 trials (one unique room encountered per trial).
 Each trial will begin at the starting point on the virtual pier (Figure 2).
 Participants will see an on-screen prompt that asks them to rate their curiosity for the to-be-explored room, based on a room label visible next to their starting location (10-point Likert-type scale; 1 = not at all curious, 10 = very much curious).
 They will then navigate down the walkway, enter the room, explore it freely, and leave it at their leisure.
-Exploration time is unlimited, and stopping is self-paced.
+Exploration time is unlimited and stopping is self-paced.
 After leaving, participants will see a second on-screen prompt asking them to report how interesting they found the room (10-point Likert-type scale; 1 = not at all interesting, 10 = very much interesting).
 After the participant responds, the program will automatically progress them to the next trial.

 Figure 2.
 The trial structure for the exploration phase of the virtual exploration paradigm (adapted from Cen et al., 2024).
 On each trial, participants begin at the starting location at one end of the virtual pier, where they first rate their curiosity along a 10-point Likert-type scale based on a room label.
 Participants then proceed along the pier and enter the room itself, which they can freely explore.
-Once participants choose to leave the room, they self report their interest in it along a 10-point Likert-type scale.
+Once participants choose to leave the room, they self-report their interest in it along a 10-point Likert-type scale.